Skip to main content

 Who can participate?

-Hearts Exchanged is open to anyone who is connected to the Christian Reformed Church in Canada (via our congregations, partnered ministries, or schools).
-We expect that those who participate in this 8-month learning journey will come with minds and hearts open to transformation as we will wrestle with the challenges and opportunities of reconciliation in our personal lives, local communities, and our CRC churches and institutions.
+Hearts Exchanged is open to anyone who is connected to the Christian Reformed Church in Canada (via our congregations, partnered ministries, schools or our ecumenical partners who have requested to use this program).
+We expect that those who participate in this 8-month learning journey will come with minds and hearts open to transformation as we will wrestle with the challenges and opportunities of reconciliation in our personal lives, local communities, and our churches and institutions.

 Participants should be willing and prepared to: